Academic Support Initiatives

-The KSU Writing Center will be offering satellite services this fall.
+The KSU Writing Center will be offering satellite services.
 The Writing Center tutors can help students with:

 - Moving forward with your writing process—whether you have a completed draft or are still trying to figure out how to get started.

 - Focusing your topic or hone your thesis.